-The Cell's operating functional currency is Euro
+The Cell's operating functional currency is Euro and is insurance managed by the executive of the PCC.

 The ultimate owner of the Amplifon Cell, Amplifon SpA, is a publicly listed company on the Milan Stock Exchange and is a world leader in the distribution of hearing solutions and small hearing aids.
 The company is present in 21 countries.